wlung/opsdroid/docs/matchers/regex.md

 ## About Regular Expression Matcher

 This is the simplest matcher available in opsdroid.
 It matches the message from the user against a regular expression.
-If the regex matches, the function is called.
+If the regex matches then the function is called.

 _note: The use of position anchors(`^` or `$`) are encouraged when using regex to match a function.
 This should prevent opsdroid to be triggered with every use of the matched regular expression_